-One tribe has already attempted to bring online poker and casino games to Oklahoma but their effort eventually came to a halt in 2014 due to federal intervention and tribal politics.
-You can read more about that effort in the online poker section below.
-As it stands now, there are no plans to expand online gaming in the near future.
-At least one tribe has already shown an internet in internet betting so there is some hope.
+Online sports betting and gambling have not yet made their way to Oklahoma.
+One tribe did attempt to bring online poker and casino games to Oklahoma, but that effort ground to a halt in 2014 due to federal intervention and tribal politics.
+As it stands now, there are no plans in place to expand online gaming in the near future.

 Safe Oklahoma Betting Sites